The USGS has been a driving force in GIS. As part of the USGS topographic maps, they’ve designed formats that date back to the 1980s.

 What is a Digital Orthophotos Quadrangle (DOQ)?

-As the computerization of geographic data accelerated in the 1980s, there was a need to produce DOQs for a GIS base layer and as a point of reference.
-DOQs began production in 1991 by the USGS Western Mapping Center but was short-lived as efforts of DOQ creation shifted to the private section in 2000.
+In the 1980s, GIS was starting to develop.
+As a result, the USGS started producing DOQs as a point of reference.
+DOQs began production in 1991 by the USGS Western Mapping Center.
+But it was a short-lived effort, as DOQ creation shifted to the private section in 2000.

-Digital Orthophotos Quadrangle can be downloaded on USGS Earth Explorer.
+You can download Digital Orthophotos Quadrangle on the USGS Earth Explorer.
 Under the data sets tab, click the “Aerial Imagery” option and select the DOQ option.
-Here’s a quick tutorial how to download USGS Earth Explorer data.
+Here’s a quick tutorial on how to download USGS Earth Explorer data.

 What is a Digital Raster Graphic?

-DRGs have These topographic maps are based on the Universal Transverse Mercator projection using the North American Datum 1983.
-Features in these topographic maps include imagery (NAIP), roads (Interstate, route, ramp and local roads), toponymy names, hydrography (rivers, lakes), elevation contours and boundaries.
+Each DRG has a Universal Transverse Mercator projection using the North American Datum 1983.
+For example, features in these topographic maps include imagery (NAIP), roads (Interstate, route, ramp, and local roads), toponymy names, hydrography (rivers, lakes), elevation contours, and boundaries.

 Here’s how to download Digital Raster Graphic GIS data.